 “Confidence is not ‘they will like me.’
 Confidence is ‘I’ll be fine if they don’t.'”

-This year in particular, I have started working towards confidence.
+This year, in particular, I have started working toward confidence.
 We’re always fussing about what other people think and it can be incredibly draining.
 At the end of the day, we can only be the best versions of ourselves.
 So screw what other people think, be as true to yourself as you can be and let that be enough.